Kim D. Hester Williams

 Biography

-Kim Hester Williams' scholarly research concerns racial representation in nineteenth-century literature and contemporary popular culture and visual representations of race in film and new media.
+Kim Hester Williams' scholarly research concerns racial representation in nineteenth-century literature and contemporary popular culture as well as visual representations of race in contemporary film and new media.

 Selected Publications & Presentations